 A major consideration will be speakers.
-The 1955-57 T-Birds were originally designed for only 1 6x9" speaker.
 There are many possibilities for additional speaker placements.
 You will have to decide what will work best for your application.
 Will it matter if the speakers show?
 You might consider kick panel, door speakers, or mounting speakers under the dash where they're out of sight.
 You can add an external amp or sub woofer (see next page).